meteor/meteor/guide/source/writing-atmosphere-packages.md

 meteor test-packages ./
 ```

-If you are using Mocha for your package's tests, you'll need to specify a `driver-package`.
-You'll need to run the following to start the Mocha [test driver package](testing.html#driver-packages):
+If you are using a different testing framework for your package's tests, you'll need to specify a `driver-package`.
+For example, if you are using Mocha, run the following to start the Mocha [test driver package](testing.html#driver-packages):

 ```bash
 meteor test-packages ./ --driver-package meteortesting:mocha